epigani/epigani.github.io/_pages/about.md

 ---

 ## 🎓 About Me
 I hold a degree in Physics from the **University of Padova**, where I specialized in both fundamental and applied aspects of **Non-equilibrium Statistical Mechanics**.
-I am currently pursuing a PhD at the **Stazione Zoologica Anton Dohrn** in Naples, Italy.

-Beyond my passion for research, I strive to live a balanced and fulfilling life.
-Here are some of the things I love:
-	•	⚽ Playing (and watching) football—nothing beats the excitement of a great match. _"Vincere non è importante, è l'unica cosa che conta."_ (Winning is not important, it's the only thing that matters.)
-	•	🚴 Cycling—I enjoy riding my bike, at least as much as I dislike cars and traffic.
-	•	🍴 Good food and intermittent fasting—a dedicated follower of intermittent fasting (except during Christmas, of course!).
-	•	📚 Reading—especially novels and inspiring stories of remarkable individuals who shaped history, in many ways.
-	•	🌱 Being in nature and gardening—working in the garden or tending to a small vegetable patch is even better when shared with good company.
-	•	🏞️ Spending time outdoors—whether hiking, exploring, or simply enjoying the tranquility of natural spaces.
-	•	❤️ Family time—most of all, I cherish the moments spent with my wife and daughters; they are my greatest source of joy and inspiration.

----

-## 🔬 My Research Interests
 My research lies at the intersection of **physics**, **biology**, and **ecology**.
-During my PhD, I combine mathematical tools and genomic data to study microbial communities in the ocean.
-My work leverages data from the renowned **Tara Oceans expedition**, focusing on how phytoplankton interact with their environment.
+I am pursuing a PhD at the **Stazione Zoologica Anton Dohrn** in Naples, Italy, where I combine mathematical tools and genomic data to study microbial communities in the ocean.

 Broadly speaking, I am interested in:
 - **Mathematical modeling** of biological systems, spanning from single cells to entire ecosystems.